Easy Guide to Piazza del Popolo Spectacular Square in Rome

 The Basilica of Santa Maria del Popolo itself enshrines a great wealth of masterpieces and collaboration of leading artists.
 One of the highest examples of Roman Renaissance buildings, inside the basilica you should look for the artwork often preserved in several chapels.

-Cerasi Chapel near the altar displays two paintings of Caravaggio commissioned by Tiberio Cerasi in 1600, while Cappella della Rovere, is worth a visit for the beautiful frescoes by Pinturicchio.
+Cerasi Chapel near the altar displays two paintings of Caravaggio, while Cappella della Rovere, is worth a visit for the beautiful frescoes by Pinturicchio.

 The beautiful and most important chapel is Cappella Chigi which wealthy banker Agostino Chigi commissioned for Raphael in 1513.
 The chapel was completed by Bernini between 1652 and 1656 upon commission by Pope Alexander VII Chigi.